-The big seller at this pizza joint is the Nic-O-Boli.
-Nicola's version of the stromboli, it's basically a pizza, filled with all sorts of stuff and then folded over onto itself, sealed and baked.
+It's hard to believe that the original article about Nicolas was written and posted on December 19, 2009!
+The big seller at this pizza joint continues to be the Nic-O-Boli; Nicola's version of the stromboli.
+It's basically a pizza, filled with all sorts of stuff and then folded over onto itself, sealed and baked.
 Though their regular pizza is good, the Nic-O-Boli is certainly the star of the show.
 Heck, you can even buy them frozen!

 I very much respect the Caggiano family for their amazing concept and longevity.
 But there is one thing about Nicola Pizza that annoys me, and it has nothing to do with the food or the service.
 For some unexplainable reason they feel it's necessary to make a major point that THEIR pizza sauce and dough are “fat free.”
 It's emblazoned across the menu, their advertising, pizza boxes, etc., etc. Are the dough and sauce “fat free?”
 Well, quite possibly they are.
 But most, if not all bread (and pizza) dough–and just about all marinara sauces–are virtually “fat free;” not just theirs.
 They also make a big deal that their french fry oil is “cholesterol free.”
 ALL frying oils are cholesterol free.
 And why do they make a big deal of the fact that “Our products are loaded with lycopene?”
 ALL foods made with tomatoes are loaded with lycopene.
 It's like going to a car dealer who advertises that “all my cars have four wheels!”